PARKDALE

 With an emphasis on quality and local sourcing, Cattlemen’s Meat Market is a trusted neighbourhood stop for people who care about what they’re cooking and where it comes from.

-Did you know?
+Did You Know?
 A skilled butcher can recommend specific cuts based on how you plan to cook, helping reduce waste and improve flavour.

 1538 Queen West